 Planning family vacations with kids can be tough.
 You want to balance something that the adults are going to enjoy, especially since you’re the ones footing the bill, but you also want it to be good for the kids.
 There are also a lot of logistical considerations.
 Traveling with kids can be tough and exhausting, so minimizing logistical problems is always good, and of course, budget and managing expenses are things to keep in mind as well.

 Families are increasingly finding that renting an RV works well for their needs.
-So what should you know about renting an RV for your next family trip?
+So what should you know more about renting an RV for your next family trip?
 The following are some tips and things to keep in mind.

 Bigger Isn’t Always Better